-Canon G1 X Mark III versus Fujifilm X70
+Canon G1 X Mark III vs Fujifilm X70

-The Canon PowerShot G1 X Mark III and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in October 2017 and January 2016.
+The Canon PowerShot G1 X Mark III and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in October 2017 and January 2016.
 Both the G1X Mark III and the X70 are fixed lens compact cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (19 percent) than the Canon G1 X Mark III.
 Moreover, the X70 is markedly lighter (15 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the X70 does not feature any corresponding weather-sealing.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the X70 can take 330 images on a single charge of its NP-95 power pack.
 The power pack in the X70 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon G1 X Mark III||115 mm||78 mm||51 mm||399 g||200||Y||Oct 2017||1,299||amazon.com|

 |4.||Canon 6D Mark II||144 mm||111 mm||75 mm||765 g||1200||Y||Jun 2017||1,999||amazon.com|